 Chapter I

-The life of the holy old man
+The life of the holy old man JOHN and the Cave of Sapsa

 There was an old man called John in the monastery of Eustorgius whom the holy Elias, Archbishop of Jerusalem, wanted to put in charge of all the monasteries in Jerusalem.
 John demurred, saying that he was wanting to travel to Mt Sinai in order to pray there.
 The Archbishop urged him to be made an abbot first before going off to wherever he wanted.
 The old man still would not agree, but at last the bishop let him go on the strength of a promise that John would accept this responsibility on his return.
 He thanked the Archbishop and began his journey to Mount Sinai, taking his disciple with him.
 They crossed the Jordan and had hardly taken one more step when the old man began to feel stiff and shortly afterwards became feverish.
 The fever increased to such an extent that he was unable to walk, so they went into a little cave that they found, in order to rest.
 The fever got so bad that after staying the cave for three days he was still unable to move.
 The old man then had a dream in which he saw someone standing next to him saying: "Tell me, old man, where are you going?"